redhat-partner-solutions/crucible/docs/inventory.md

 When using one or more virtual nodes, they are identified as such by having `vendor` set to `KVM`.
 They still require the BMC configuration and MAC+IP addresses common to all nodes, but with a few variations:

-- The BMC address of the virtual nodes must point to the `vm_host`; `sushy-tools` will be set up on the `vm_host` to allow the VMs to be controlled identically to the baremetal hosts.
+- The BMC address of the virtual nodes must point to the `vm_host` defined on the node; `sushy-tools` will be set up on the `vm_host` to allow the VMs to be controlled identically to the baremetal hosts.
   - The BMC user and password will be set in `sushy-tools` and must therefore be the same for all virtual nodes.
 - The specified MAC address will be set on the VM interface.